JustenRickert/justenrickert.github.io/_posts/2017-09-27-competition.md

-I've elided some of the associated functions to these `structs`, but the following demonstrates the normalizing function and an example usage that I use to define the `Debug` trait which one can then use with the `println!` macro to display the array.
+I've elided some of the associated functions to these `structs`, but the following demonstrates the normalizing function and an example usage that I use to define the `Debug` trait which we can then use with the `println!` macro to display the array.

 ```rust